The Ossory Show.

 The Ossory Show was founded in 1898.
 The showgrounds are located in Coolfin, Kilbreedy, Rathdowney, County Laois, in the heart of Ireland.
 Its’ central position is within easy reach from all parts of Ireland and has easy access from the new M7 and M8 motorways.
 The show was named after Lord Castletown its’ local patron, who was the Baron of Ossory.
 He lived at the nearby Granstown Manor, part of which is still standing.
 The Ossory Show originally took place at the Donaghmore Workhouse Museum and moved to Rathdowney in 1915.

 Also in 1915, the Department of Agriculture for Queens County (as County Laois was previously known) gave a grant of £100 towards the running of the show.
 It has since been running continuously for over 100 years and has kept up with the changing times.
-The show took the title of Laois County Show in 1927, and affiliated with the Irish Shows Association in the 1940s.
+The show took the title of Laois County Show in 1927.

 The Show moved from the showgrounds in Rathtdowney to a temporary site at Ballacolla in 1999.
 In the year 2000, it moved to its’ present, permenant position at Coolfin, just outside the town of Rathdowney.